kroitor/gjk.c/README.md

 The intersection of two points always yields a third point.
 In 1D a point is a number.
 Thus, an intersection of two numbers or two points in 1D gives a third number or another 1D-point.
 In 2D an intersection of two vectors or two points gives a third vector or another 2D-point.

-Here's how a general implementation of the support function for any space of any amount of dimensions might look like in C language:
+Here's how a general implementation of the support function for any space of any amount of dimensions might look like in C programming language:

 ```C
 //-----------------------------------------------------------------------------